stitakis/ArchElekt/Slides/TicketLoss.md

 ADR6.
 Handle cases for system not able to assign ticket to an expert

 Transcript:
-Once we ensured we captured the ticket, we had a look at the ticket workflow and it felt they were room for improvement.
-So we decided to add an acknowledgment process from the expert when it gets a ticket.
+Once we ensured we captured the ticket, we had a look at the ticket workflow.
+And we decided to add an acknowledgment process from the expert when it gets a ticket.
 That will help to ensure the right expert to show up but also an escalation process in case the system fail to assign a ticket.

----

-<span style="font-size: 80px; margin: 0 auto">♥️</span>

-Transcript:
-There is still a piece missing though.
-How do we bring those changes to life?
-Maybe we are missing a heart, a piece responsible for handling and orchestrating all that logic.
-Something that make it explicit, so we can care about it.

 ---